dharma-web-studio/docker-opencart/README.md

 - `bin/copyfromcontainer`: Copy folders or files from container to host.
 - `bin/copytocontainer`: Copy folders or files from host to container.
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
+- `bin/install`: This will run all actions need it to build, start containers the first time, and install OpenCart in them.
 - `bin/mv-admin`: Move, rename and update admin directory constant in config file
 - `bin/mv-storage`: Move, rename and update storage directory constant in config file
 - `bin/restart`: Stop and then start all containers.
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
-- `bin/setup`: Run the OpenCart setup process to build, create, starts containers, install OpenCart from the source code, with optional domain name.
-Defaults to `opencart.docker`.
 - `bin/setup-domain`: Setup OpenCart domain name.
 - `bin/setup-ssl`: Generate an SSL certificate for one or more domains.
 - `bin/setup-ssl-ca`: Generate a certificate authority and copy it to the host.